 Achmelvich Beach

 There is a good short coastal hike from the beach, and if you are spending time in the area, you might also consider climbing the distinctive Suilven mountain.
 You can see Laurence’s experience of doing just that in his hiking Suilven guide.
-You can also take a short walk to what is believed to be Europe’s smallest castle, the Hermit’s Castle, built in the 1950s.
+You can also take a short walk to the Hermit’s Castle, a tiny brutalist concrete structure built single-handedly in the 1950s by the English architect David Scott and reputedly Europe’s smallest castle.

 Achmelvich Beach Isle of Skye and Scottish Highlands itinerary trip Scotland